-The Compensation Committee held four meetings in 2022 and acted by unanimous written consent two times during the year.
+The Compensation Committee held four meetings in 2023 and acted by unanimous written consent two times during the year.
 Mr. Tauss has served as Chairman of the Compensation Committee since September 2004.
-Ms. Russell, Dr. Farese, and Ms. Krishnan served as members of the Compensation Committee since February 2010, August 2014, and January 2015, respectively.
+Ms. Russell, Dr. Farese, and Ms. Krishnan have served as members of the Compensation Committee since February 2010, August 2014, and January 2015, respectively.
 Each member of the Compensation Committee meets the independence requirements of the SEC and the Nasdaq Capital Market.
-The purpose of the Compensation Committee is to: (i) discharge the responsibilities of the Board of Directors relating to compensation of the Company's directors, Chief Executive Officer, and executive officers; (ii) review and recommend to the Board of Directors compensation plans, policies and benefit programs, as well as approve individual executive officer compensation packages; and (iii) review and discuss the Compensation Discussion and Analysis with management and prepare the Compensation Committee Report to be included in the Company's Proxy Statement and Annual Report on Form 10-K. The Compensation Committee's duties also include administering QuickLogic's stock option plans and employee stock purchase plans.
+The purpose of the Compensation Committee is to: (i) discharge the responsibilities of the Board of Directors relating to compensation of the Company's directors, Chief Executive Officer, and executive officers; (ii) review and recommend to the Board of Directors compensation plans, policies and benefit programs, as well as approve individual executive officer compensation packages; and (iii) review and discuss the Compensation Discussion and Analysis with management and prepare the Compensation Committee Report to be included in the Company's Proxy Statement and Annual Report on Form 10-K. The Compensation Committee's duties also include administering QuickLogic's stock option plans and employee stock purchase plans, as well as administering, overseeing, and monitoring compliance with the Company's clawback policy.

 The Compensation Committee has the authority to retain and meet privately with independent advisors and compensation and benefits specialists as needed, and may request the assistance of any director, officer, or employee of the Company whose advice and counsel are sought by the Compensation Committee.
-The Compensation Committee has periodically engaged Compensia as an independent compensation consultant, including in 2022.
-The Compensation Committee has reviewed the independence of Compensia under applicable SEC and Nasdaq standards and found that no conflict of interest exists.
 The Compensation Committee, after reviewing management's recommendations, determines the equity and non-equity compensation of the Company's executive officers and directors.

-Management generally provides internal compensation, compensation survey information for similarly sized technology companies, and other information to the Compensation Committee, and the Chief Executive Officer recommends compensation amounts for the executive officers other than the Chief Executive Officer.
-Under the guidance of the Compensation Committee, the Chief Executive Officer of the Compensation plan, including plan objectives and payments earned based on performance to those objectives.
+Management generally provides internal compensation information, compensation survey information for similarly sized technology companies, and other information to the Compensation Committee, and the Chief Executive Officer recommends compensation amounts for the executive officers other than the Chief Executive Officer.
+Under the guidance of the Compensation Committee, the Chief Executive Officer or an executive officer of the Company makes recommendations to the Compensation Committee regarding the executive incentive compensation plan, including plan objectives and payments earned based on performance to those objectives.
 No members of management are present when the Compensation Committee approves the compensation of the executive officers.
 The Compensation Committee may delegate its responsibilities to subcommittees when appropriate.
-The Compensation Committee has a written charter, which is available on our website, free of charge, at http://www.quicklogic.com/corporate/about-us/management.
+The Compensation Committee has a written charter, which is available on our website, free of charge, at https://ir.quicklogic.com/governance-docs.